Healthdirect Free Australian health advice you can count on.

 What are the symptoms of chilblains?

-Chilblains appear as reddish-purple bumps or patches on the skin.
+Chilblains appear as reddish-purple bumps or patches on your skin.

 Chilblains can appear quickly, most often on your fingers or toes.
-Other areas that can be affected include your heels, sides of the feet, nose, ears or thighs.
+Other areas that can be affected by chilblains are your:

 • itching or burning